bihor/camaliga/Documentation/Changelog/Index.rst

             Karusell and tt_news import removed.
 8.4.4       TYPO3 9 bugfix.
 8.5.0       TYPO3 9 and documentation adjustments. typo3db_legacy still necessary.
+8.6.0       Extension configuration categoryMode removed!
+The categories are now get by a TYPO3 core method.
+            Correct ordering of categories in the options.
+            TS category.storagePids, category.sortBy and category.orderBy added.
 ==========  ============================================================================================================================